yugabyte/yugabyte-db/docs/content/preview/architecture/concepts/yb-tserver.md

 ### Server-global memstore limit

-Server-global memstore limit tracksracks and enforces a global size across the memstores for different tablets.
+Server-global memstore limit tracks and enforces a global size across the memstores for different tablets.
 This is useful when there is a skew in the write rate across tablets.
-For example, if there are tablets belonging to multiple tables in a single YB-TServer and one of the tables gets a lot more writes than the other tables.
-The write-heavy table is allowed to grow much larger than it could if there was a per-tablet memory limit, allowing good write efficiency.
+For example, if there are tablets belonging to multiple tables in a single YB-TServer and one of the tables gets a lot more writes than the other tables, the write-heavy table is allowed to grow much larger than it could if there was a per-tablet memory limit.
+This allows good write efficiency.

 ### Auto-sizing of block cache and memstore

 The block cache and memstores represent some of the larger memory-consuming components.
 Since these are global across all the tablet-peers, this makes memory management and sizing of these components across a variety of workloads easy.
-In fact, based on the RAM available on the system, the YB-TServer automatically gives a certain percentage of the total available memory to the block cache, and another percentage to memstores.
+Based on the RAM available on the system, the YB-TServer automatically gives a certain percentage of the total available memory to the block cache, and another percentage to memstores.

 ### Distributing tablet load uniformly across data disks

 On multi-SSD machines, the data (SSTable) and WAL (Raft write-ahead log) for various tablets of tables are evenly distributed across the attached disks on a per-table basis.
-This ensures that each disk handles an even amount of load for each table.
+This load distribution (also known as striping), ensures that each disk handles an even amount of load for each table.